Random Forest Estimation of the Ordered Choice Model: Introduction

-In this paper, we exploit recent advances in the machine learning literature to build an estimator for predicting choice probabilities as well as marginal effects together with inference procedures when the outcome variable has an ordered categorical nature, while preserving to some extent also the computational ease.
-The proposed \textit{Ordered Forest} estimator improves on the classical ordered choice models such as ordered logit and ordered probit models by allowing \textit{ex-ante} flexible functional forms as well as allowing for a large covariate space.
-The latter is a feature of many machine learning methods, but is typically absent from standard econometrics.
-Additionally, the \textit{Ordered Forest} advances also machine learning methods with the estimation of marginal effects and the inference thereof, a feature of many parametric models, but generally missing in the machine learning literature.
-Hence, the contribution is twofold.
+\ul{This paper contributes to the econometric as well as machine learning literature in several ways.
+In terms of econometrics, this paper develops a new estimator of the ordered choice models based on a machine learning algorithm.} The proposed \textit{Ordered Forest} estimator improves on the classical \ul{parametric} models such as ordered logit and ordered probit models by allowing \textit{ex-ante} flexible functional forms as well as allowing for a large\ul{r} covariate space.
+The latter is a feature of many machine learning methods, but is typically absent from standard econometrics. \ul{In terms of machine learning, this paper develops a new type of random forest estimator adapted to ordered categorical outcomes.
+As such, the proposed \textit{Ordered Forest} extends the classical regression forests as developed by} \textcite{Breiman2001} and \textcite{Wager2018} \ul{specifically for estimation of ordered choice models and thus expands the forest-based estimators for particular econometric models such as for example the survival forest} \parencite{Hothorn2004} \ul{designed for estimation of survival models or the quantile regression forest} \parencite{Meinshausen2006} \ul{for estimation of conditional quantiles.} Additionally \ul{to the above forest-based estimators}, the \textit{Ordered Forest} \ul{further} advances machine learning methods with the estimation of marginal effects and the inference thereof, a feature of many parametric models, but generally missing in the machine learning literature.
+Hence, \ul{our} contribution is twofold.
 First, with respect to the literature on parametric estimation of the ordered choice models, the \textit{Ordered Forest} represents a flexible estimator without any parametric assumptions, while providing essentially the same information as an ordered parametric model.
 Second, with respect to the machine learning literature, the \textit{Ordered Forest} achieves more precise estimation of ordered choice probabilities, while adding estimation of marginal effects as well as statistical inference thereof.